-One of the most significant factors that impact solar panel performance is Peak Sun Hours.
+Peak Sun Hours is one of the most significant factors impacting solar panel performance.
 While the sun is shining throughout the day, you may think that you’ll get 10-12 hours of solid daylight, but only bout 50% of this is useable for solar.
 The term ‘Peak Sun Hours’ is actually used to describe hours when the intensity of the sunlight is at its highest – the brightest part of the day.

-As you can see above, solar system homeowners in California experience around 5-6 Peak Sun Hours every day.
+As you can see above, solar system homeowners in California experience around 5-6 Peak Sun hours daily.
 That is the highest in the entire country!
-Typically a Peak Sun Hour is defined as an hour when the intensity of the sunlight reaches 1,000 watts per square meter (which is one of the optimal conditions these solar ratings are based on).
+Typically, a Peak Sun Hour is defined as an hour when the intensity of the sunlight reaches 1,000 watts per square meter (which is one of the optimal conditions on which these solar ratings are based).